Today. Tomorrow. Forever.

 At the top of the pyramid sit our team-elected executive officers who appoint leads for each of MRDT's sub-teams.
 This hierarchical structure is similar to real-world business, but we are not a business.
 Every member dedicates their time solely for the invaluable experience provided by building a Mars rover.

-Sub-teams: Public Relations
+Sub-teams: Public Relations, Outreach

-Sub-teams: Electrical, Mechanical, Science, Telemetry/Controls
+Sub-teams: Power, Mechanical, Science, Telemetry and Controls

 Sub-teams: Procurement, Inventory